-For goal 1, the FCI was administered during Fall 2016 to 15 PY 151 students.
-The average pre-test score was 9.9, the average post-test score was 19, resulting in an average percent gain of 46.4%.
+For goal 1, the FCI was administered during Fall 2017 to 20 PY 151 students.
+The average pre-test score was 10.25, the average post-test score was 19.5, resulting in an average percent gain of 47.4%.
 This is an excellent result - well above the national average, and on par with expectations for gains associated with best practices in physics instruction - group work, peer instruction, etc. (see above).

-The Physics GRE Subject test was administered at the end of the Spring 2017 semester to eight physics majors (two seniors, three juniors, and two sophomores).
-The average percentile rankings were 22.7, 35.6, and 44.3, respectively for the sophomores, juniors, and seniors.
+The Physics GRE Subject test was administered at the end of the Spring 2018 semester to five physics majors (three seniors and two juniors).
+The average percentile rankings were 33.6, and 46.2, respectively for the juniors and seniors.
 These results are similar to those of the previous year - Yellow level.

-For goal 2, we applied the above rubric to the project designs and work products (summary papers and poster presentations) of seniors completing dark matter research and the experimental designs of student-created projects in PY 362:
+For goal 2, we applied the above rubric to the project designs and work products (summary papers and poster presentations) of seniors completing clean energy and dark matter research.